 Jeff and Jane Hudson

-When The Clash played the Harvard Square Theater on February 16, 1979 on their first American tour, the opening act was Boston punk band The Rentals, fronted by the husband and wife duo Jeff and Jane Hudson on guitar and bass.
-The Hudsons were Boston artists, video producers and teachers at the prestigious School of the Museum of Fine Arts, where they founded the video studies program.
-One of their students was Pseudo Carol, who became the Rental’s drummer when it formed in 1977.
-Relocating to New York in 1979, they signed a record deal in their dressing room after a performance at Max’s Kansas City.
-Two singles resulted, “Gertrude Stein,” about the American famed for her Left Bank art-world salons in Paris in the early decades of the 20th century, and “I Got A Crush On You.”
-Both were produced by Oedipus, the WBCN disk jockey and program director.
+When The Clash played the Harvard Square Theater on February 16, 1979 on their first American tour, the opening act was Boston punk band The Rentals, fronted by the husband and wife duo Jeff and Jane Hudson on guitar and bass respectively.
+The Hudsons were Boston-based video producers and teachers at the School of the Museum of Fine Arts, where they founded the video studies program.
+One of their students was Pseudo Carol, who became The Rental’s drummer when the band formed in 1977.

 (by Steve Nelson)